Last Updated on: 19th November 2023, 12:45 pm

 - Weak eggshells.

-Larger birds, like macaws and African greys, have a higher bone density and need additional calcium.
+Larger birds, like macaws and African grays, have a higher bone density and need additional calcium.

 According to the Victoria State Government, bamboo shoots are a good source of dietary fiber.

-Fiber also fills parrots up, preventing them from getting hungry, which reduces the risk of weight gain.
+Fiber fills parrots up, reducing hunger and minimizing the risk of weight gain.

-Bamboo is a good source of B vitamins, including:
+Bamboo is an excellent source of B vitamins, including:

 - Thiamine (vitamin B-1).